 If you want to visit one of the most beautiful beaches on La Digue in the Seychelles and get some exercise at the same time, the Anse Cocos Trail on La Digue is just right for you.
 The beach Anse Cocos is always counted among the most beautiful things to do on La Digue and we can only confirm this.
 For us, this was a day trip, as we took our time on the hike as well as on the individual beaches.
-So purely in the hiking sandals, sunscreen and water packed … and the hike to Anse Cocos in the Seychelles can begin.
+So pack your hiking sandals, sunscreen and water bottle and the hike to Anse Cocos in the Seychelles can begin.

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.

 To get to the starting point of the hike, you can already plan the first sporting activity of the day in the form of a short bike ride.
 From our charming little apartment near the Jetty (see hotel recommendation in the next chapter), we ride along the main road south parallel to the beach.
 At the turnoff to L’Union Estate we keep left and follow the road.

 The road that follows now is really beautiful to drive.
 Beside some houses you have the dense green of the jungle on the right and on the left side of the road from which unknown sounds are coming.
 We stopped again and again to see if we could spot some native animals.

 When you come to the next junction you should turn left.
 Theoretically you can also go straight ahead.
 However, you will have to go up a very steep hill on a poorly constructed path.
 If you take the path on the left, you drive to the end and then turn right.